A little milk and sugar, maybe. Beyond that we don’t expect to find anything else in our coffee.

 We certainly don’t expect to be totally surprised by what we find.

-Here are 5 coffee ingredients that may raise your eyebrows a little.
+Here are 4 coffee ingredients that may raise your eyebrows a little.
+And a 5th that should raise your eyebrows a lot!

 In Indonesia you can find something called kopi joss, or charcoal coffee.